laurentperrinet/Perrinet20PredictiveProcessing/README.md

 vicariously in the behavior of this population.
-Importantly, such a method thus allows to perform quantitative predictions and such applications of computational neuroscience seem particularly relevant for a better understanding of the diversity of behaviours in the human population (see for instance [@Karvelis18autistic]).
+Importantly, such a method thus allows to perform quantitative predictions and such applications of computational neuroscience seem particularly relevant for a better understanding of the diversity of behaviors in the human population (see for instance [@Karvelis18autistic]).

 ### Introducing delays in AI: dynamics of predictive processing